junparkh/LendingClub/menu3.md

 To start, we created several baseline models to see if which algorithms, if any, were worth exploring.

 Regression models were unable to accurately predict (based on R^2) a numerical APR.
 Linear regressions, LR with lasso, random forest regression, ada boost regression all yielded very small R^2 and expected returns either close to 0 or negative.
-These models were surprisingly unable to make any clear predictions.
+These models were unable to make many good predictions.

 Classification models were also not very successful.
 Many of these models generated large accuracy scores, but fared badly when an expected return was calculated.
-Many models fared better than the overall average return -0.024.
+Many models fared only slightly better than the overall average return -0.024.
 This was unexpectedly bad performance.
 Unfortunately, we ran out of time before we could fully explore this.
-One theory is that the model tends to find unusual loans.
-Usually, these are high returns, but many times, they are also exceptionally bad.
+One theory is that the models tended to find unusual loans.
+Usually, these are high returns, but some times, they are also exceptionally bad.
 Bad loans are far worse than good loans, because you can loose all your money, whereas your gains are limited by the interest rate.

 Logistic regression had a train and test accuracy around 0.7, but yielded an average APR of -0.08.

 We fit several random forest models.
 The first model with limited nodes and branches had an R^2 of about 0.23 for both test and train data.
 However, the strategy had an average return of -0.05.

 Using the same random forest model, rather than looking at the predictions, we looked at the probabilities predicted.
 We chose only those loans where the probability was greater than 0.9.
 That stretegy select 8% of returns and yielded an APR of 0.028, which is better than average.